-If authors believe that their manuscript meets the criteria described below, authors are invited to contact the Editors and provide them with an abstract before submitting their manuscripts.
+If authors believe that their manuscript meets the criteria described below, authors are invited to contact the Editors and provide them with this completed TEMPLATE, before submitting their manuscripts.

 Manuscripts that may have their APCs covered need to have a good fit with the journal scope and the readers’ interests, have a strong chance of progressing to publication, and make a meaningful impact on the literature.
 This means the Editors usually prioritize high quality research articles that have demonstrated relevance and impact on clinical practice/patient care, and/or relevance and impact on future research, including:

 - Intervention clinical trials with patient-important outcomes

 - Studies about clinimetrics

 - Mixed method and qualitative studies

 The Editors will also prioritize manuscripts that are innovative and agenda-setting, and when the first author is an early career researcher (research graduate student or within 5 years after their PhD degree); the Editors will only provide APC coverage when authors do not have alternate funds to pay for the APCs.

 The Editors are unlikely to provide coverage for Commentaries, Debates, Protocols, studies dealing with educational issues, case studies, studies with relevance to only a restricted specialized/regional area, and survey studies with a poor response rate.
 Finally, the Editors also consider the balance of topics relevant to our readership.